 January 3, 2014

-He was born in north St. Louis and dropped out of technical school at age 15 to help his family during the depression.
+He was born in north St. Louis and dropped out of Hadley technical school at age 15 to help his family during the depression.
 He took a job at a small Kroger grocery floor sweeping floors.
 He soon became a butcher, which was his profession for almost 50 years.
-He was a fine baseball player and golfer, playing baseball at a high amateur level and maintaining a single handicap at golf despite only playing about once a week.
+He was a fine baseball player and golfer, playing baseball at a high amateur level and maintaining a single handicap at golf through his early 50s despite only playing about once a week.
 He served in the Navy in WWII and came home in January 1946 to his family in the suburb of St. Louis where I grew up.
 He only had an eighth grade education, but he read constantly and was well versed in the politics of the day.
 He was especially fond of the American President Harry Truman.
 I suppose a plainspoken Missourian without much formal education was a perfect fit for my dad.

 I can still remember him telling me that I was inquisitive, in response to my constant questioning at the dinner table when I was 9 or 10 years old.
 Not knowing what the word meant, I asked.
 After he had explained its meaning to me I asked if it was good to be inquisitive.
 He answered in the affirmative.
-Years later the dedication to my master’s thesis would read: “to my dad, who approved of my being inquisitive.”
+Years later the dedication to my master’s thesis read: “To my dad, who approved of my being inquisitive.”

-He was especially fond of saying that great people do what they think is right and then ignore what others think about them.
+He was especially fond of saying that great people do what they think is right and ignore what others think about them.
 I’m not exactly sure what he meant—I think he liked that President Truman fired General MacArthur—but for me this meant that I should seek the truth and then act on the truth discovered.
-And while he didn’t agree with most of my conclusions—I vehemently rejected his Catholicism—he accepted me nonetheless.
+And while he didn’t agree with most of my conclusions—I vehemently rejected his Catholicism and Americanism—he accepted me nonetheless.
 Perhaps he wished he had not unleashed such questioning, but I’d like to think he would be proud of me nonetheless.

 My dad was a good man, who taught me and loved me.
 Words are so ineffectual, but I thank him.
 I loved you dad.